sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.3.7 (Unreleased)

+* Fix a few cases where source ranges were being computed incorrectly for SassScript expressions.

 ## 3.3.6 (25 April 2014)

 * The `inspect()` function will only interpret `/` between numbers as division